 1. General Information

-The use of this platform is recommended in combination with the MethylDetect kit.
+The use of this platform is recommended in combination with the EpiMelt kit.

 1.2.
 Storage conditions:

-For storage conditions of the LightCycler® 480 High Resolution Master Mix, the associated protocol can be consulted for further details1 .
+For storage conditions of the LightCycler® 480 High-Resolution Master Mix, the associated protocol can be consulted for further details .

 1.3.
 Additional equipment and reagents required:

-- 96 well plates or reaction tubes compatible with the Real-Time PCR and HRM instrument.
+- Plates or reaction tubes compatible with the Real-Time PCR and HRM instrument.

 - Nuclease-free, aerosol-resistant pipette tips.